mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 spacecraft and atmospheric fighter craft and drones, as well as surface-to-space missiles and other anti-spacecraft weaponry, some of which might be protected in deep-site installations that are difficult to penetrate.
-Ortillery gunners usually take a clinical approach to
+Ortillery gunners usually take a clinical approach to their work.

-Crew Roles

-their work.
 The knowledge that civilians may be killed by ortillery can have adverse psychological effects if their gunners do not learn to disassociate actions from consequences caused.